angular/material/docs/guides/MERGE_REQUESTS.md

 curl https://github.com/angular/material/pull/143.patch | git am -3
 ```

-If there are any conflicts, go to the resolving conflicts section below.
+If there are any conflicts, go to the [Dealing with conflicts](#conflicts) section below.

-If the merge succeeds, use `git diff origin/master` to see all the new changes that will happen post-merge.
+If the merge succeeds, use `git diff origin/master` to see all the new changes that will happen
+post-merge.

 ###<a name="squash"></a> Squashing everything into one commit